scholarsmate/omega-omg/README.md

 The OmegaOMG project is licensed under the [Apache License 2.0](LICENSE).

-OmegaOMG is not an official Apache Software Foundation (ASF) project.
+OmegaOMG is **not** an official Apache Software Foundation (ASF) project.

+---

+Questions or ideas?
+Open an issue or start a discussion – contributions and feedback are welcome.